 This yellow dal is made with yellow lentils cooked with mustard seeds and ghee.
 Served over steamed rice and a side of fry fish this makes the perfect weekday lunch.
 It takes just 20 minutes to make the dal and it can be customized in so many ways.

 I always cook my dal in the pressure cooker or instant pot because it gives the best texture by softening the dal so it's an almost paste-like consistency.
-You can cook the dal on the stovetop as well but it needs more cooking time and the texture stays grainy which is preferred by some.
+You can cook the dal on the stovetop as well but it needs more cooking time and the texture stays grainy which some prefer.
 Details are below in the recipe card.

 Ingredients and substitutes